sabari245/smart-wallet/README.md

-# Web 3 Starter kit

-This project is a starter kit for simple web3 projects.
-I contains a custom deploy script that write the address and abi to `/frontend/src/components/interface.json`.
-It also contains a simple storage smart contract

-This is done as a part of **intermediate EVM course** in metacrafters

-It also contains a frontend folder made with next js and it uses web3modal, wagmi and viem to communicate with the blockchain
+# Smart Contract Wallet

+This is a simple implementation of a smart contract wallet with basic functionalities.
+This contains functions to get the balance and address and transfer money from one wallet to another wallet

 ## hardhat configuration